MahmoudNamNam/Skincare-Product-Recommendation/readme.md

-Your `README` looks great!
-Here's the improved version based on your input, with placeholders for the image links:

----

 # Skincare Product Recommendation System

 This machine learning-based skincare product recommendation system uses pre-trained models for skin type and concern classification, along with a content-based filtering approach to recommend products based on user inputs.